2.12. Provisions, Contingent Liabilities & Contingent Assets

 (b) Provide any guarantee, security or the like on behalf of the ultimate beneficiaries.

-(ix) There is no transaction which are not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961.
+(x) There is no transaction which are not recorded in the books of account that has been surrendered or disclosed as income during the year in the tax assessments under the Income Tax Act, 1961

-(x) The company has used two integrated accounting softwares for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the softwares.
-Further, at database level log was enabled throughout the year and retention of these logs were for 3 days only.
+(xi) The company has used two integrated accounting softwares for maintaining its books of account which has a feature of recording audit trail (edit log) facility and the same has operated throughout the year for all relevant transactions recorded in the softwares.
+Further, at database level log was enabled throughout the year, the audit trail has been preserved by the company as per statutory requirements for record retention.

 Note 47: Approval of financial statements